ibm-cloud-docs/account/faqs-account.md

 If you believe that your account was deactivated in error, contact support by calling 1-866-325-0045 and selecting the third option.

-## How do I get support?
+## What are my options for contacting {{site.data.keyword.cloud_notm}} Support?
 {: #contactsupport}
 {: faq}

-Click **Support** from the console menu bar to go to the Support Center.
+From the console menu bar, click **Support** to go to the Support Center and to view your current support plan.
 For more information, see [Getting support](/docs/get-support?topic=get-support-support-plans).

 ## Can I view a list of accounts that I own?
 {: #accounts-owned}